Redefining Bacterial Mechanics

 Mechanical Adaptation

-Current antibiotics often fail not because bacteria are genetically resistant, but because they physically adapt.
-In chronic conditions like Cystic Fibrosis and COPD, pathogens like M. abscessus and P. aeruginosa enter "tolerant" states that conventional drugs cannot breach.
+Current antibiotics often fail not because bacteria are genetically resistant, but because they tolerate stresses.
+In chronic conditions like Cystic Fibrosis and COPD, pathogens like M. abscessus and P. aeruginosa modify cell physiological properties to optimize tolerance to host immunity and conventional antibiotics.

 Mechanical Morphotype Switching